shadyjamal/Codingame-Katas/Practice/README.md

 # Codingame
 Problem solving practices
 # # Computational complexity
+ given two arrays of data (X, Y) the goal is to determine what's the most likely computational complexity from a family of fixed and known algorithmic complexities.

+ Solution :
- Using the Pearson's correlation coefficient (PCC) to measure linear correlation between two variables , given two arrays of data (X, Y) the PCC is calculated for different pairs:
+ Using the Pearson's correlation coefficient (PCC) to measure linear correlation between two variables , the PCC is calculated for different pairs:
  * (X, Y)
  * (X^2, Y)
  * (X^3, Y)